Why you should stop smoking

-Over the counter products can be purchased at community pharmacies.
+Over-the-counter products can also be purchased at community pharmacies.

-For stop smoking advice or help to lose weight contact City of York Council’s Yorwellbeing Service.
+For stop smoking advice in York, contact City of York Council’s Health Trainer Service:

 Our local authority partners are supporting Breathe 2025, a new ten year campaign aiming to create a smokefree future for children.
 The vision is to see the next generation of children born and raised in a place that is free from tobacco.

 The campaign hopes to achieve its aim through a variety of initiatives and is calling on people and organisations to show their support through simple, practical actions.
 To support Breathe you can download the resource pack and pledge your support.